YashdalfTheGray/cluster-cleanup/README.md

 We call `cloudformation::describeStackEvents` so that we can get information on the cleanup of the resources specified by the stack.
 We set up a waiter that uses `cloudformation::describeStacks` to wait for the stack being deleted.

+All of the arguments besides the cluster name are optional.

 ## Events

 The `events` instance returned from the `ClusterCleanup.events` getter call inherits from the Node.js `EventEmitter` and adds override type signatures to the `on` method to increase visibility into what events are emitted and what data goes along with each event.
-The `on` function also returns a function that can be called to remove the listener.
+Calling `on` also returns a function that can be called to remove the listener.
 The events and the expected data passed to the listener are listed below.

 | Event                   | Data and Type                        |
 | ----------------------- | ------------------------------------ |